MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 This example expands on the previous example by adding more sophisticated redirection rules.
 The app still performs the open file check from the previous example.
 However, where the previous example would always create a new instance if it did not redirect based on the open file check, this example adds the concept of a "reusable" instance.
 If a reusable instance is found, the current instance redirects to the reusable instance and exits.
 Otherwise, it registers itself as reusable and continues with its normal initialization.

-Again, note that the concept of a "reusable" instance does not exist in the AppLifecycle API; it is created and used only within the app itself.
+Again, note that the concept of a "reusable" instance does not exist in the app lifecycle API; it is created and used only within the app itself.

 ```cpp
 int APIENTRY wWinMain(